pakcheera/ProjectMEDA2002/README.md

 <img width="1440" alt="Screen Shot 2020-10-24 at 6 44 37 pm" src="https://user-images.githubusercontent.com/73279529/97080877-dac86080-1628-11eb-9be6-9b1fff4f6cc0.png">
 Suicide statistic that compares by sex and compares by a range of age in each Protogal.

+Object 2 : The trend of the most n countries of average suicide number showing in each year.